 However, there are many valid reasons why insurance companies deny claims, including:

-• The claimant fails to inform the insurer of the incident in a timely manner;
+- The claimant fails to inform the insurer of the incident promptly.

-• The insurer contests the causes of the claimant's injuries or claims they were pre-existing;
+- The insurer contests the causes of the claimant's injuries or claims that they were pre-existing.

 Suing an Insurance Company for Negligence